-Cheap Flights from Toronto to Orlando
+Cheap Flights from Toronto to Orlando in 2019

 Flight information Toronto to Orlando

 Flights per week

 Average flight time, total distance 1661 kilometers

 Most popular airline last month

 Orlando International Airport (MCO) and Orlando Sanford International Airport (SFB) are the 2 main airports serving the Orlando area.
 It’s possible to fly into either of these airports when you travel with a major air carrier, but the majority of flights from Toronto head into Orlando International and the cheap flights from Toronto to Orlando bring passengers into MCO.
 If you’re travelling from Toronto to Orlando, keep in mind that there aren’t any direct flights.